 Optional Doshic Variations

 Overall this soup recipe is Pitta-pacifying, however the spices can be a bit too warming for some fiery Pitta types.
 In this case, replace the Kapha Churna with Pitta Churna, omit the cayenne pepper, and reduce the black pepper to only a small pinch.
-If Pitta Churna is not available, replace this blend with 3/4 tsp turmeric, 1/4 tsp fennel seed, 1/4 tsp coriander seed and a pinch of cardamom.
+If Pitta Churna is not available, replace this blend with 3/4 teaspoon turmeric, 1/4 teaspoon fennel seed, 1/4 teaspoon coriander seed and a pinch of cardamom.
 The cumin seed and fresh ginger can be added as recommended in the recipe.

-Despite the creamy nature of this soup, it is still non-dairy, well-spiced and light enough for Kapha types to enjoy.
-If Kapha is high, one can minimize the creamy nature by reducing the pumpkin seeds to 3 Tbsp, the coconut to 1 Tbsp and omitting the ghee or coconut oil altogether.
+Despite the creamy nature of this soup, it is still non-dairy, well-spiced, and light enough for Kapha types to enjoy in moderation.
+If Kapha is high, one can minimize the creamy nature by reducing the pumpkin seeds to 3 tablespoons, the coconut to 1 tablespoon, and omitting the ghee or coconut oil altogether.
 As with any Kapha-reducing recipe, the spices can be used generously to aid in digestion and boost the metabolism.